oracle/docker-images/OracleDatabase/RAC/OracleRealApplicationClusters/README.md

 * If you are planning to build and deploy Oracle RAC 12.2.0.1, you need to download Oracle 12.2.0.1 Grid Infrastructure and Oracle Database 12.2.0.1 Database.
 You also need to download Patch# p27383741_122010_Linux-x86-64.zip from [Oracle Technology Network](https://www.oracle.com/technetwork/database/database-technologies/clusterware/downloads/docker-4418413.html).
 Stage it under dockerfiles/12.2.0.1 folder.
 * To understand the RAC on Docker setup in detail, you can refer [Best Practices for Deploying Oracle RAC on Docker](https://www.oracle.com/technetwork/database/options/clustering/rac-ondocker-bp-wp-5458685.pdf) white paper published on OTN.

-## Section 2: Building Oracle RAC Database Docker Install Images
+## Section 2: Building Oracle RAC Database Container Images

 **IMPORTANT :** This section assumes that you have gone through all the pre-requisites in Section 1 and executed all the steps based on your environment.
 Do not uncompress the binaries and patches.